-20. MEETINGS OF THE BOARD OF DIRECTORS
+21. MEETINGS OF THE BOARD OF DIRECTORS

 Six meetings of the Board of Directors were held during the year under review.
-The details are provided in the Corporate Governance Report annexed to this Annual Report.
+The details are provided in the Corporate Governance Report annexed separately to the Annual Report forming its integral part.

-21. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENT
+22. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENT